-With the exception of Falstaff's, alcoholic beverages must be served and consumed within a designated area ("beer garden").
+Alcoholic beverages must be served and consumed within a designated area ("beer garden").
 Only students who have shown proper proof of age may enter the beer garden.

 At all events serving alcohol, non-alcoholic beverages and food must be available in an adequate amount, throughout the event.